Ahom script: History

-Characteristics
+Letters

 Like most abugidas, each letter has an inherent vowel of /a/.
 Other vowels are indicated by using diacritics, which can appear above, below, to the left, or to the right of the consonant.
 The script does not, however, indicate tones used in the language.
 The Ahom script is further complicated as it contains inconsistencies; a consonant may be written once in a word, but pronounced twice, common words may be shortened, and consecutive words with the same initial consonant may be contracted.

 Consonants

 The following medial consonant diacritics are used to form consonant clusters with /l/ and /r/, such as /kl/ and /kr/.

 Vowels

 The following vowel diacritics are added to an initial consonant:

 To write a consonant without a vowel, the virama ◌𑜫 is used.

 Punctuation

 The following characters are used for punctuation:

 Numerals

 The Ahom script contains its own set of numerals:

 Unicode

 Ahom script was added to the Unicode Standard in June, 2015 with the release of version 8.0.
 The Ahom block was expended by 16 code points with Unicode 14.0.

 The Unicode block for Ahom is U+11700–U+1174F: